PrefectHQ/prefect/docs/concepts/task-runners.md

 The [`DaskTaskRunner`](https://prefecthq.github.io/prefect-dask/) &mdash; installed separately as a [Prefect Collection](/collections/overview/) &mdash; is a parallel task runner that submits tasks to the [`dask.distributed`](http://distributed.dask.org/) scheduler.
 By default, a temporary Dask cluster is created for the duration of the flow run.
 If you already have a Dask cluster running, either local or cloud hosted, you can provide the connection URL via an `address` argument.

+!!! note "Remote storage and Dask tasks"
+    We recommend configuring [remote storage](/concepts/storage/) for task execution with the `DaskTaskRunner`.
+This ensures tasks executing in Dask have access to task result storage, particularly when accessing a Dask instance outside of your execution environment.

 To configure your flow to use the `DaskTaskRunner`:

 1. Make sure the `prefect-dask` collection is installed: `pip install prefect-dask`.